socialvibe/truex-ads-docs/bluescript-reference.md

 key | Name of global variable.
 It can be a dot seperated list to indicate variable inside objects, or array. (could be [value or expression](#values-and-expressions)) local | Name of a local variable.
 Either `key` or `local` must be specified. value | Value of the variable (could be an expression).

-All globals values are maintained across step displays.
-Local variables are maintained during the current event handler or function invocation.

 ---